 Helping children cope: Tips for talking about tragedy

 When a tragedy — such as a natural disaster, mass shooting or terrorist attack — occurs, it can be hard to talk to your child about what happened.
-How do you explain it?
-How much will he or she understand?
-Find out how to start the conversation and what you can do to help your child cope.
+Find out how to start the conversation and help your child cope.

 How do I start a conversation with my child about a tragedy?

-Take time to think about what you want to say.
-If possible, choose a time when your child is most likely to want to talk, such as before dinner.
-Ask your child what he or she already knows about the tragedy — and what questions or concerns he or she might have.
+If possible, choose a time when your child is likely to want to talk, such as before dinner.
+Ask your child what he or she already knows and what questions or concerns he or she might have.
 Let your child's answers guide your discussion.

 How do I explain the tragedy to my child?